4sp1/neomux/README.md

   - "unique constraint"
 - handle case where nvim server killed by another process "No such process" (maybe refresh command, e.g. system reboots)
+- update README.md with installation instructions and workflow demo

 ### Then: